 Miller Springs Nature Center Trail [CLOSED] is a 1.2 mile lightly trafficked loop trail located near Temple, Texas that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from September until November.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from September until November.

 [CLOSED DUE TO FLOODING] Miller Springs Nature Center is a compilation of 10 loop trails, located below Belton Lake Dam, between Temple and Belton.
 The trails are suitable for all skill levels and are primarily used for hiking.
 Bikes are allowed on the trails accessible from the south entrance (Miller Springs Park), also.
 The trails closest to the Temple side are handicap-accessible.
 Farther trails have considerable altitude change and a few require scrambling.
 Detailed trail info is on the park website, with an interactive map that gives precise descriptions of the length and altitude profile of every trail. www.MillerSpringsNatureCenter.org